-Ankerst et al [1] present a pixel-based shape similarity retrieval method that allows only minor rotation and translation.
+Ankerst et al. (1998) present a pixel-based shape similarity retrieval method that allows only minor rotation and translation.
 Their similarity criterion assumes a very high dimension (linear to the number of pixels in the image), therefore dimensionality reduction is performed.

-Gary and Mehrotra [16,12,11] present a shape-based method, which stores each shape multiple times.
+Mehrotra and Gary (1995) and Gary and Mehrotra (1995, 1993) present a shape-based method, which stores each shape multiple times.
 More specifically, the shape is positioned by normalizing each of its edges.
 The space requirements of this method impose a significant overhead.
 The method is quite susceptible to noise, thus the authors present a sophisticated preprocessing phase to eliminate the noise effects.
 Finally, the method favors those shapes of the shape base, which have almost the same number of vertices as the query shape.

-Hierarchical chamfer matching (see [6] for hierarchical chamfer matching and [3,5] for chamfer matching) creates a distance image using information from the edges, and then tries to minimize the root mean square average of the values in the distance map that a contour hit.
+Hierarchical chamfer matching (see Borgefors, 1988) for hierarchical chamfer matching and (Barrow et al., 1977; Borgefors, 1984) for chamfer matching) creates a distance image using information from the edges, and then tries to minimize the root mean square average of the values in the distance map that a contour hit.
 Hierarchical chamfer matching gives quite accurate results rather insensitive to random noise, but involves lengthy computations on every extracted contour per query.
 In the hierarchical version a resolution pyramid is used to improve the performance of the matching algorithm.